 Audit requested the details for the computation of the AS&E rate for May, July and November of 2012.
 Along with the computations PSNH explained that the "...
-AS&E Rate is based on a rolling average of the prior 12 months" and the "... calculated AS&E rate is reviewed and occasionally adjusted by Business Group Budget Services in order to manage the balance of the AS&E Clearing Account such that it is not significantly under or over allocated".
+AS&E Rate is based on a rolling average of the prior 12 months" and the "...calculated AS&E rate is reviewed and occasionally adjusted by Business Group Budget Services in order to manage the balance of the AS&E Clearing Account such that it is not significantly under or over allocated".
 The calculation worksheets provided (Monthly Activity Report and Calculation for Overhead Rates - 12 Month Cumulative) indicated calculated cumulative rates (12 month cumulative direct Charges / 12 month cumulative construction base) of 1.32%, 1.39% and 1.55% for May, July and November.
 However, 1.25%, 2% and 3.5% were authorized for each of the months respectively rather than the calculated rates.
 After reviewing the information provided, Audit asked why the average cumulated rates were not used and how the authorized rates were determined.
-PSNH responded by providing additional calculations and explained "the attached calculation sheet for one month standard balance is used to set the May such that the current-month balance remains close to the one-month-average balance.
-If the current-month balance is lower than one-month-average balance, then the rate is decreased."
+PSNH responded by providing additional calculations and explained "the attached calculation sheet for one month standard balance is used to set the May such that the currentmonth balance remains close to the one-month-average balance.
+If the current-month balance is lower than one-month-average balance, then the rate is decreased.
+If the current-month balance is higher than the one-month-average balance, then the rate is increased."